Our essential beliefs are summed up in what we call Covenant Affirmations.

 "For we were all baptized by one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink.
 Even so the body is not made up of one part but of many."
 1 Corinthians 12:13-14

 Membership in the Covenant Church is by confession of personal faith in Jesus Christ and is open to all believers.
 We observe baptism and Holy Communion as sacraments commanded by Jesus.
-We practice both infant and believer baptism.
 We believe in the priesthood of all believers—that is, we all share in the ministry of the church.
 We also affirm that God calls some men and women into professional, full-time ministry.
 The church is not an institution, organization, or building.
 It is a grace-filled fellowship of believers who participate in the life and mission of Jesus Christ.
 It is a family of equals: as the New Testament teaches that within Christian community there is to be neither Jew nor Greek, slave nor free, male nor female, but all are one in Christ Jesus (Galatians 3:28).

 5. We affirm a conscious dependence on the Holy Spirit.